iammiro/kharkivdesign/README.md

 * `npm install` - install all dependencies
 * `npm start` - run dev-server and let magic happen, or
 * `npm run build` - build project from sources
+* `gulp` - build project from sources and start server

 --